gendlich/online-store-backend/README.md

 ## Important:

--The server will run on PORT 3000 but it can be changed on .ENV file.
+- The server will run on PORT 3000 but it can be changed on .ENV file.
--The Postgres Container is running on port 5432
+- The Postgres Container is running on port 5432
--To setup all the libs needed use `npm install`
+- To setup all the libs needed use `npm install`
--Every endpoint is listed on **REQUIRIMENTS.md**
+- Every endpoint is listed on **REQUIRIMENTS.md**

 ## NPM scripts: